helidon-io/helidon-examples/examples/openapi/README.md

 The [documentation for OpenAPI configuration](https://helidon.io/docs/v4/config/io_helidon_openapi_OpenApiFeature) shows all the settings available for customization.

 ### Customization via Code
-The `Main#setup` method in this example project initializes the Helidon webserver using the following code:
+As written, the `Main#setup` method in this example project initializes the Helidon webserver using the following code:
 ```java
 server.config(config.get("server"))
        .routing(Main::routing);